TienjinHuang/MaskPerturbation/README.md

 # Instructions

 ## The examples of running code can be found in RN18_MaskPerturb directory
-## rho denotes the magnitude for scaling perturbations on relaxed mask, i.e. mask scores.
+## hypyerparameter rho denotes the magnitude for scaling perturbations on relaxed mask, i.e. mask scores.
+## hypyerparameter prun_rate denotes the sparsity.
 ## The MaskRangeRate on the printed information denotes the ratio of perturbed binary mask, i.e. (Mask_perutrb U Mask_unperturb).sum()/Mask_unperturb.sum()
 ## The LossGap on the printed infomation denotes the changes of loss between unperturbed mask and perturbed mask.
 ## This version only includes layer-wise pruning.